JoshuaJoppie/PublicBookmarklets/other/learningnetwork/one-click/readme.md

 # Learning Network: One-Click
-This is an inject used for completing the following E-Learning types automatically:
+This is an inject used for automatically completing the following E-Learning types:
 - Moonsoon Quizes
 - Scorm12 Quizes
 - GrayDuck Quizes